ColinHenkel/dotfiles/README.md

 ## Installation

-I do not currently have an install script, however I am planning to make one.
 To install these dotfiles on your system, follow these steps:

 1. **Clone the repository:**